Naeim Giladi: Anti-Zionism

-Giladi also mentioned Mordechai Ben Porat, a former Israeli Member of the Knesset, and a Cabinet minister, who was a key figure in the Zionist underground, as having been one of the figures responsible for the bombings according to one of the Iraqi investigators into the bombings, in a book titled Venom of the Zionist Viper.
+Giladi also mentioned Mordechai Ben-Porat, a former Israeli Member of the Knesset, and a Cabinet minister, who was a key figure in the Zionist underground, as having been one of the figures responsible for the bombings according to one of the Iraqi investigators into the bombings, in a book titled Venom of the Zionist Viper.
 Ben-Porat was one of several Israeli undercover Mossad agents arrested in Baghdad after the explosion; he was able to skip bail and flee to Israel.
-Mordechai Ben-Porat has vigorously denied this allegation, which he characterizes as akin to "blood libel", and which prompted him to write his 1998 book, "To Baghdad and Back".
-In it, Mordechai contends that the false charge against him was conceived at Iraq police headquarters.
-The affair has also been the subject of an anti-libel lawsuit by Ben Porat against a journalist who published Giladi's accusations.
+Ben-Porat has vigorously denied this allegation, which he characterizes as akin to "blood libel", and which prompted him to write his 1998 book, "To Baghdad and Back".
+In it, Ben-Porat contends that the false charge against him was conceived at Iraq police headquarters.
+The affair has also been the subject of an anti-libel lawsuit by Ben-Porat against a journalist who published Giladi's accusations.
 The lawsuit has been settled out of court with the journalist publishing an apology.

 For his 2006 book Occupied Minds, British journalist Arthur Neslen interviewed Yehuda Tajar, a Mossad agent who spent ten years of a 25-year prison sentence in Iraq, after being convicted for the explosions.
 Tajar insists that, although his undercover cell was prepared to carry out such acts, they did not in fact do so.
 The actual explosions, he claims, were the work of the Muslim Brotherhood.
 After several members of the cell were arrested, however, those still at liberty carried out other grenade attacks, in an attempt to show the innocence of those arrested.

 Giladi's article is regularly cited by anti-Zionists, including Jewish anti-Zionists, who claim that Zionism has a negative effect for Jews.

 Giladi also maintains a controversial stance regarding the Farhud, alleging that the British government bear the bulk of responsibility for the event as he claimed they instigated it to blacken the image of the Rashid Ali government.